Iliana depicts often the woman soul and body longing for love. She expressed the love that is painful, miserable, yet beautiful and inevitable.

 We can find pieces of these emotions expressed in the paintings of Iliana.

-Free delivery in EU
+Free Global* delivery

 14-days money back guarantee